Alan Pearson

-Alan Pearson (1929–2019) was a neo-expressionist painter who lived in New Zealand and, in his later life, Australia.
+Alan Robert Pearson (23 August 1929 – 2019) was a neo-expressionist painter who lived in New Zealand and, in his later life, Australia.

 Life and work

-Pearson studied at the University of Canterbury School of Fine Arts (1957-59), and then lived most of his life in Christchurch, New Zealand, moving to Australia in 2000.
+Pearson was born on 23 August 1929 in Liverpool, England, and moved to Australia in 1951 and then New Zealand in 1954.
+He studied at the University of Canterbury School of Fine Arts from 1957 to 1959, graduating with a Diploma of Fine Arts in 1960, and then lived most of his life in Christchurch, before moving to Australia in 2000.
+Pearson became a naturalised New Zealand citizen in 1979.

-Throughout his career, Alan Pearson exhibited in public and private art galleries across New Zealand and Australia, including a retrospective Heaven and Blood at Christchurch Art Gallery in 1999.
-His work is in private and public collections and he has been the subject of several publications.
+Throughout his career, Pearson exhibited in public and private art galleries across New Zealand and Australia, including a retrospective, Heaven and Blood, at Christchurch Art Gallery in 1999.
+His work is held in private and public collections and he has been the subject of several publications.

-Pearson is known for his expressive and gestural paintings which encapsulate a passionate demeanour and love of music, landscape and people.
+Pearson is known for his expressive and gestural paintings that encapsulate a passionate demeanour and love of music, landscape and people.
 Pearson painted portraits of many of his friends, family and colleagues.
-He also chronicled and immortalised himself in numerous self portraits, scrutinising the artist's psyche;
+He also chronicled and immortalised himself in numerous self portraits, scrutinising the artist's psyche.
+In describing his relationship with his sitters, Pearson said in an interview in 2010: